History of the tank: French

-British development
+British

 In 1914, the British War Office ordered a Holt tractor and put it through trials at Aldershot.
 Although it was not as powerful as the 105 hp Foster-Daimler tractor, the 75 hp Holt was better suited to haul heavy loads over uneven ground.
 Without a load, the Holt tractor managed a walking pace of 4 mph.
 Towing a load, it could manage 2 mph.
 Most importantly, Holt tractors were readily available in quantity.
 The War Office was suitably impressed and chose it as a gun-tractor.

 In July 1914, Lt.
 Col. Ernest Swinton, a British Royal Engineer officer, learned about Holt tractors and their transportation capabilities in rough terrain from a friend who had seen one in Antwerp, but passed the information on to the transport department.
-When the First World War broke out, Swinton was sent to France as the Army's war correspondent and in October 1914 identified the need for what he described as a "machine-gun destroyer" – a cross-country, armed vehicle.
+When the First World War broke out, Swinton was sent to France as the Army's war correspondent and in October 1914 identified the need for what he described as a "machine-gun destroyer"—a cross-country, armed vehicle.
 He remembered the Holt tractor, and decided that it could be the basis for an armoured vehicle.

 Swinton proposed in a letter to Sir Maurice Hankey, Secretary of the British Committee of Imperial Defence, that the Committee build a power-driven, bullet-proof, tracked vehicle that could destroy enemy guns.
-Hankey persuaded the War Office – which was lukewarm to the idea – to make a trial on 17 February 1915 with a Holt tractor, but the caterpillar bogged down in the mud, the project was abandoned, and the War Office gave up investigations.
+Hankey persuaded the War Office—which was lukewarm to the idea—to make a trial on 17 February 1915 with a Holt tractor, but the caterpillar bogged down in the mud, the project was abandoned, and the War Office gave up investigations.

 In May 1915, the War Office made new tests on a trench-crossing machine: the Tritton Trench-Crosser.
 The machine was equipped with large tractor wheels, 8 feet in diameter, and carried girders on an endless chain which were lowered above a trench so that the back wheels could roll over it.
 The machine would then drag the girder behind until on flat terrain, so that it could reverse over them and set them back in place in front of the vehicle.
 The machine proved much too cumbersome and was abandoned.

 When Winston Churchill, First Lord of the Admiralty, learned of the armoured tractor idea, he reignited investigation of the idea of using the Holt tractor.
 The Royal Navy and the Landship Committee (established on 20 February 1915), at last agreed to sponsor experiments and tests of armoured tractors as a type of "land ship".
 In March, Churchill ordered the building of 18 experimental landships: 12 using Diplock pedrails (an idea promoted by Murray Sueter), and six using large wheels (the idea of Thomas Gerard Hetherington).
 Construction however failed to move forward, as the wheels seemed impractical after a wooden mock-up was realized: the wheels were initially planned to be 40-feet in diameter, but turned out to be still too big and too fragile at 15-feet.
 The pedrails also met with industrial problems, and the system was deemed too large, too complicated and under-powered.